MadGoatHaz/blupow/HANDOVER.md

    - Safe device info creation with fallback values
    - Robust unique ID generation with validation

-5. **NoneType Coordinator Data Error** - FIXED (Latest)
+5. **NoneType Coordinator Data Error & Missing Power Sensors** - FIXED (Latest)
-   - Enhanced coordinator data property with comprehensive safety checks
-   - Added validation to ensure data is always a valid dictionary
-   - Improved sensor initialization with better error handling
-   - Added fallback unique ID generation when BLE device is unavailable
-   - Enhanced integration setup with proper coordinator validation
+   - **Root Cause**: Identified that Home Assistant was using cached, outdated integration files, causing persistent `NoneType` errors and preventing new sensors from appearing.
+   - **Solution**: Replaced the hardcoded sensor list in `sensor.py` with the full list from `const.py`, enabling all power-related sensors (current, power, SoC, etc.).
+   - **Solution**: Corrected the device info creation in `sensor.py` to safely get the model number from coordinator data, finally resolving the `NoneType` crash.
+   - **Process**: Added "ratchet" comments to key files to prevent future regressions from stale code.

 ### 🔄 CURRENT ISSUES
 1. **Bluetooth Connection Issues** - ONGOING